High school seniors design educational systems change

 “Under standards based reform, states began to focus on what students had learned rather than what or how they had been taught.
 Assessment and evaluation are central to this model.
 If assessment results are to be meaningful, they must meet technical standards for accuracy and consistency.”

-I facilitated three history classes at Sheldon High School – a total of 60 students.
-After presenting the Oregon Benchmark data, I asked the students to design a new educational system.
-I approached my facilitation from a continuous quality improvement perspective and used Ishikawa’s “fish bone analysis” to organize their ideas.
-Here are those fishbones for the three classes.
-I began the process by asking them if they had seen the Oregon Benchmark data.
+After presenting the Oregon Benchmark data, I asked the students to design a new educational system and used a continuous quality improvement perspective and Ishikawa’s “fish bone analysis” to organize their ideas.
+Here are students design for each of the three classes.

-Listening to the students one class at a time I found coherences or regularities in the three fish bone diagrams.
-Three that popped out for me included, eliminating grades, student centered learning, and community based learning.
+Listening to the students, one class at a time, I found coherences or regularities in the three fishbone diagrams.
+Three that were obvious for me included, eliminating grades, student centered learning, and community based learning.

 From a holistic point of view, the students systems change ideas about knowledge and learning were quite different from the educational systems focus on testing, educational attainment, and ranking as the core elements for developing knowledge and learning.
-(The United Nation uses educational attainment as its human development measure today).
+(In 2024 the United Nation still uses educational attainment as its human development measure).

-In the students education system knowledge and learning came from experience.
+The students designed an education system where knowledge and learning came from experience.
 A perspective shared by educator Dewey and biologist Maturana.
-At Creswell School District in rural Oregon, the Superintendent spent a day working in his school districts kitchen.
-His observations and discoveries of learning by doing showed the impact the new philosophy of knowledge.
+At the Creswell School District in rural Oregon, the Superintendent spent a day working in his school districts kitchen.
+His observations and discoveries show a new philosophy of knowledge – learning by doing.

 “As superintendent of schools the hardest thing in the world to obtain from people in the organization is accurate information.
 The natural tendency for people is to tell you what the think you want to hear, not what you need to hear.
 A simple illustration for me is title.
 For example, I want to be called Jim, but they insist on calling me Dr Ford.